sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 -   Wake source operation and scenarios are the same for all modern standby PCs, regardless of whether they are based on the x86 or ARM processor architecture.
 -   Wake source operation and scenarios are the same for all modern standby PCs, regardless of whether they are based on the x86 or ARM processor architecture.
 -   Wake source operation and scenarios are the same across all form factors, including slate, convertible tablet, clamshell, and docked slate.
--   Wake source operation and scenarios do not change between AC and battery-powered states.
-To deliver a consistent user experience, the guidelines in this section apply equally to when the system is on AC power and on battery power.
+-   Wake source operation may differ between AC and battery-powered states.
+Differences are noted in the tables below.

-The remainder of this topic describes, for each device type, whether a device should be capable of waking the SoC from a deep idle state.
-Also described are the wake mechanisms for these devices, and whether the driver and system software will turn on the display in response to the wake event.
+The remainder of this topic describes the different types of wake sources, along with additional information, such as whether the wake source can turn on a device's display, whether it is enabled by default, and any differences in operation depending on whether a device is on AC or DC power.
+Please note that the information in this topic applies to systems with Connected Standby enabled.
+Connected Standby is enabled by selecting "Never" in the following Power & sleep setting:
+When my PC is asleep and on battery power, disconnect from the network:
+	1. Never
+	2. Always
+	3. Managed by Windows

+Most systems enable Connected Standby by default.
+However, on some systems, such as Cobalt, the default is "Managed by Windows."

 ## Real-time clock (RTC) or always-on timer